Last Updated on

 Both mobile cell phone repair businesses and businesses with a traditional storefront will need insurance.
 Most repair businesses need a few different types of insurance for full coverage:

 - General liability insurance will cover damages or medical expenses if a customer trips or falls or is otherwise injured while in a repair store.

 - Commercial property insurance covers expenses such as inventory, the store building, and equipment in case it is damaged by a fire or other issue.

 - Workers comp insurance covers the cost of an employee’s lost wages if they are injured while on the job.
 Businesses must purchase workers comp insurance if they have employees.

 The exact cost of insurance policies will vary according to business specifications, location, and the value of the store’s inventory.
 To get the most accurate information on insurance costs, contact at least five insurance companies for quotes.
 Be sure to compare the coverage, including exclusions, payout amounts, and deductibles when deciding which plan is the best option.

-Many cell phone repair businesses are owned and operated by a single person.
+Many cell phone repair businesses are owned and operated by a single person, however it is important to consider having at least one part-time employee in case the owner is sick or needs to take time off.
 Larger businesses with many clients may hire employees to help keep up with the demand.
 According to Glassdoor, the average salary for a cell phone repair technician is $32,606.
-In addition to budgeting for employee salaries, be prepared to pay for taxes, workmans comp insurance, and paid time off for employees.
+In addition to budgeting for employee salaries, be prepared to pay for taxes, workman’s comp insurance, and paid time off for employees.